-- a Tap the Add (+) button to add a band based on the previous selection. - b Tap the Configuration icon on the bottom left to edit the parameters: Start Frequency, Stop Frequency, Technology, and Minimum BW. - c Tap the Channel Standard button and select from the pop-up window. - d Tap the Apply button to apply the settings. - e Once all set, select the Test Range using the on-screen keyboard. - f Tap Set to use this settings.
+- a Tap the Add (+) button to add a band based on the previous selection. - b Tap the Configuration icon on the bottom left to edit the parameters: Start Frequency, Stop Frequency, Technology, Minimum BW, and Individual Limit (V/m). - c Tap the Channel Standard button and select from the pop-up window. - d Tap the Apply button to apply the settings. - e Once all set, select the Test Range using the on-screen keyboard. - f Tap Set to use this settings.